LouisRossouw/esp32-ps3-btclassic-starter/README.md

 - pio run (to build)
 - pio --target upload (to upload to the board, depending on board, you might need to hold down the boot button for this upload process.)
-- Push the reset button.
+- Push the reset button if needed.

 - pio device (To view serial output)